awslabs/amazon-ecr-credential-helper/README.md

 There is no need to use `docker login` or `docker logout`.

+### Usage with Docker Compose

+Note that the current version of Docker Compose (1.14.0 at the time of writing) does not support `credHelpers`.
+See [docker/compose#4948](https://github.com/docker/compose/issues/4948) for more information.
+Until this is fixed, you need to  specify `"credsStore": "ecr-login"`.
+Alternatively, you can manually pull your images with `docker pull <your image>`, before running `docker-compose up`.

 ## Troubleshooting

 Logs from the Amazon ECR Docker Credential Helper are stored in `~/.ecr/log`.